Improving Admin Center setup and deployment times to boost time-to-value

 Users were able to setup and deploy Viva apps 60% faster than with the old design.
 Leading to decreased help ticket submission from setup.

-Setup success rate increase
+7.1% success increase

 Users were able to setup and deploy Viva apps 60% faster than with the old design.
 Leading to decreased help ticket submission from setup.